it985/my-stars/README.md

 *   [boltdb/bolt](https://github.com/boltdb/bolt) - An embedded key/value database for Go.

-*   [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database, storage for next generation AI applications
+*   [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database designed to scale seamlessly.
+It’s the ideal solution for powering Generative AI applications.
+Proudly developed and maintained by Zilliz.

 *   [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The database for modern applications.
 Common use cases: knowledge graphs for AI, fraud detection, personalization, and search.
 Built and maintained by @HypermodeInc.